Lenity Australia is a not-for-profit philanthropic organisation financing projects in Australia, Asia and the Pacific.

 Note to intending project supporters

-While Lenity Australia supports the projects on this website, it is a private philanthropic fund that does not seek donations from the public.
+While Lenity Australia supports the projects on this website, it does not seek donations from the public.
 However, Lenity provides funding to projects both in Australia and overseas which meet the requirements of the Australian Government and are also accredited with the Australian Taxation Office for tax deductibility.